 In Jacob, a man for all times and all seasons, I learned to embrace crisis in the original sense of the word as a turning point – something to be welcomed rather than feared, something that the philosopher Ivan Illich described as the "the marvellous moment when people become aware of their self-imposed cages, and of the possibility of a different life".

-With these ancient companionss, I make the exhilarating discovery that my journey is endlessly beginning and that I have the possibility of ‘making my own soul’ every day of my life and that birth and rebirth are an astonishing adventure in which the soul never ages.
+With these ancient companionss, I make the exhilarating discovery that my journey is endlessly beginning; that I have the possibility - in Teilhard de Chardin's words - of "making my own soul" every day of my life; and that birth and rebirth are an astonishing adventure in which the soul never ages.